 Expert tips

-This rum sour cocktail is easy to make but keep the following tips in mind to enjoy this libation at its best:
+This spiced rum sour cocktail is easy to make but keep the following tips in mind to enjoy this libation at its best:

 - If there’s time chill your serving glass or place a few ice cubes it it while you make the drink, then discard them when ready to serve.
 This helps ensure the drink is served refreshingly ice cold.